UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 For CDK deployment, we are going to do the following:
 1. Create Elastic Container Registry (ECR) name 'docker-repo'
-2. Create Docker image and push to ECR
+2. Create a Docker image and push it to ECR
-3. Create Self-Signed SSL Certificate and push to IAM
+3. Create a Self-Signed SSL Certificate and push it to IAM
 4. Create a stack for hosting

-Make sure to fill necessary infomation in the <>.
+Make sure to fill necessary information in the <>.

 Most of the commands assume you are in ```Optimizing-Sedation/backend/cdk/``` directory unless the instruction says to change the directory.

 #### 1. Create Elastic Container Registry (ECR)

-This will create a repository call 'docker-repo'.
+This will create a repository called 'docker-repo'.
 It is important to not change this name since the script in step 2 will need that.

-First, initialize CDK stacks at based on your region (only require for if you have not deploy any resources yet).
+First, initialize CDK stacks based on your region (only required if you have not deployed any resources yet).

 ```bash
 cdk bootstrap aws://<YOUR_AWS_ACCOUNT_ID>/<YOUR_AWS_ACCOUNT_REGION> --profile <your-profile-name>